Do You Need a Dropper Seatpost?

-Hydraulic vs. Cable
+Hydraulic vs. Cable vs. Wireless

-Dropper seatposts are available in two different routing options, internal or external.
-All of the contenders we tested are internally routed, which is becoming the norm for dropper posts on modern frames which feature port holes for running the cable and housing internally to an attachment at the bottom of the post.
+Dropper seatposts are available with two different routing options, internal or external.
+All of the contenders we tested are internally routed, which is becoming the norm for dropper posts on modern frames.
+Newer frames feature portholes for running the cable and housing internally from the remote on the handlebars to an attachment at the bottom of the post.
 Internal routing limits the number of cables attached to outside of the frame for a cleaner appearance.
-Running housing through the frame is often the biggest challenge associated with installing internally routed dropper seatposts.
+Running housing through the frame is generally the biggest challenge associated with installing internally routed dropper seatposts.

 Externally routed dropper posts are available for older frames or those without portholes for internal routing.
 The cable and housing of externally routed dropper posts runs on the outside of the bike frame and attaches to the seatpost somewhere above the seatpost clamp.

 We hope the information above is helpful when it comes to deciding what size and style dropper you need.
 For a detailed analysis of the dropper posts we tested, read our full Dropper Post review here.